-Microsoft Copilot
+Microsoft Copilot Chat

 What Can I Use It For?

-With Microsoft Copilot, you can ask the AI chatbot questions and get detailed responses with footnotes that link back to original sources.
+With Microsoft Copilot Chat, you can ask the AI chatbot questions and get detailed responses with footnotes that link back to original sources.
 Because it is connected to Microsoft’s search engine, it has the ability to provide users with up-to-date information and real links, which may make it a better research and teaching tool than ChatGPT.

 The Microsoft Copilot service is currently available to the public, but the public version does not have full privacy and data protections; instead, the University has access to an enterprise edition, which does conform to the University’s usual privacy and data protections.
 This document describes how Faculty, students and staff (with access to the Microsoft toolkit) can access this protected version of Copilot.